informatics-isi-edu/ermrestjs/docs/user-docs/handlebars.md

 ### $catalog

-`$catalog` is an object that gives you access to the catalog information including version if it is present.
+`$catalog` is an object that gives you access to the catalog information.
 The following properties are currently included:

+- `id`: The catalog identifier (without any version information).
+- `snapshot`: The catalog identifier with the version information if it's present.
+- `version`: Only available if the version is present.

 ```
 {
-  "snapshot": <id>@<version>,
+  "snapshot": "<id>@<version>",
-  "id": id,
+  "id": "id",
-  "version": version
+  "version": "version"
 }
 ```